michelou/dotty-examples/docs/3.0.2/README.md

 <span id="footnote_02">[2]</span> ***Zip Archives*** [↩](#anchor_02)

 <dl><dd>
-For instance, the two Zip archives for the [Scala 3][scala3_home] commands contain the following files :
+For instance, the two Zip archives for the <a href="https://dotty.epfl.ch/" rel="external">Scala 3</a> commands contain the following files :

 </dd>
 <dd>